eduardocruzpalacios/oop-design-patterns-java/README.md

 - Different senders using the same concrete command.
 - Methods that calls senders' methods that, in turn, call concrete commands' methods that actually execute the actions.
 #### Interpreter
-DEFINITION: implements a specialized language.
+DEFINITION: Given a language, define a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language.

 DateContext contains references to a String value for an expression and other three int values for a date: day, month and year.